nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Code first

-In the code first approach, we don't write GraphQL SDL by hand.
-Instead we use TypeScript decorators.
-The `@nestjs/graphql` package will then read the metadata defined through these decorators and automatically generate the schema for you.
+In the code first approach, we don't create our GraphQL schema by writing GraphQL SDL by hand.
+Instead we use TypeScript decorators to generate the SDL from TypeScript class definitions.
+The `@nestjs/graphql` package reads the metadata defined through the decorators and automatically generates the schema for you.

 Most of the definitions in a GraphQL schema are **object types**.
 Each object type you define should represent a domain object that an application client might need to interact with.
 For example, our sample API needs to be able to fetch a list of authors and their posts, so we should define the `Author` type and `Post` type to support this functionality.